JasperHof/JasperHof.github.io/_docs/recommendations.md

 In case one of the phenotypes should analysed, the user can specify the phenotype using the `--mpheno` flag.
 For example, `--mpheno 3` indicates that the third phenotype of the phenotype should be analysed.

 It is also possible to simultaneously analyse all phenotypes in step 1 by adding `--mpheno ALL`.
 This feature reduces the total computational demands, and is recommended when analysing multiple phenotypes.
-An example command line for analysing multiple phenotypes is:
+An example command lines for analysing multiple phenotypes is:

 ```
-./ldak6.linux --kvik-step1 kvik --bfile data --pheno phenofile --covar covfile --mpheno ALL --max-threads 4
+./ldak6.1.linux --kvik-step1 kvik --bfile data --pheno phenofile --covar covfile --mpheno ALL --max-threads 4
+./ldak6.1.linux --kvik-step2 kvik --bfile data --pheno phenofile --covar covfile --mpheno ALL --max-threads 4
 ```
+The resulting summary statistics will be saved in `kvik.pheno1.assoc`, `kvik.pheno2.assoc`, etc.

-The single-SNP analysis and gene-based analysis in step 2 and step 3 cannot be run simultaneously for all phenotypes, and should be performed for seperately.
-For example, when analysing 10 phenotypes, this can be achieved by running using a for loop:
+**Please note** that the gene-based analysis in step 3 cannot be run simultaneously for all phenotypes, and should be performed for seperately.
+For example, when analysing 10 phenotypes, this can be achieved using a for loop:

 ```
-for i in {1..10}; do
+for {i in 1..10}; do
-  ./ldak6.linux --linear kvik.pheno${i} --bfile data --phenofile phenofile --covar covfile --mpheno ${i} --PRS kvik.step1.pheno${i} --max-threads 4
+  ./ldak6.1.linux --cut-genes kvik_gbat_${i} --bfile data --genefile RefSeq_GRCh38.txt --max-threads 4
+  ./ldak6.1.linux --calc-genes-reml kvik_gbat_${i} --bfile data --summary kvik.step2.pheno${i}.summaries --power -0.25 --max-threads 4 --allow-ambiguous YES
+  ./ldak6.1.linux --join-genes-reml kvik_gbat_${i}
 done
 ```

-The resulting summary statistics will be saved in `kvik.pheno1.assoc`, `kvik.pheno2.assoc`, etc.
+The gene-based summary statistics are then saved in the files `kvik_gbat_${i}/remls.all`.

 ### Analysing small sample sizes